Wistaston: Parish council

-The Wistaston Parish Council comprises 15 elected councillors, five from each of the three wards of Wistaston (Wistaston Green, St Mary's, and Wells Green).
+Wistaston Parish Council is made up of 12 elected councillors in three wards (Wistaston Green, St Mary's, and Wells Green).
 The current Chairman of the Parish Council is Councillor John Moore.
-The annual Parish Council meeting, to which all local Wistonians are invited, is held in April each year in the Wistaston Memorial Hall.
+The Parish Council holds monthly meetings in the Memorial Hall, to which all Wistonians are invited.

 Local schools

-There are three primary schools in the civil parish, Berkeley (now called The Berkeley Academy), Wistaston Church Lane (now called Wistaston Church Lane Academy) and Wistaston Green (now called Wistaston Academy).
+There are two primary schools in the parish, Wistaston Church Lane Academy and St Mary’s Catholic Primary.

 Events

-Events held in the village each year include:
+Events held in the village include: